 Both for the sake of being clear to policymakers about what we do and as a courtesy to fellow members who may hold different opinions, avoid expressing opinions unrelated to the AAUP’s work and purpose (for example, on Afghanistan or immigration reform) in the context of your affiliation with the AAUP.

-Depending on your circumstances and your goals, you might want to inform people about the situation at your institution or in your state through student or local media, existing video-sharing and social networking sites, or a simple website.
+Depending on your circumstances and your goals, you may want to inform people about your chapter’s situation through social media, student or local media, or a simple website.

 While crisis communications don’t allow time for leisurely planning, taking some time to talk through your strategy will make your communications more effective.
 Some questions to consider:

-• What are your chapter’s goals for public communication?
-Every message your chapter issues, whether to your members, a reporter, or a wider audience, should serve to advance the chapter’s short- and longer-term goals.
-What you want to achieve should be a first question when planning a particular communication.
+What are your chapter’s goals for public communication?
+Every message your chapter issues, whether to your members, a reporter, or a wider audience, should serve to advance the chapter’s short and longer-term goals.
+Deciding what you want to achieve should be the first decision when planning any communication.
 For example, is your goal to make sure that faculty are included in decision-making, to ensure that any pay cuts or freezes are spread equally among administration and faculty, or to reach out to a wider audience to create public pressure for state funding?

-• Who can help you achieve your goal and how?
+Who can help you achieve your goal and how?
 Each communication method a chapter employs can speak to different audiences.
 Are you trying to involve students in order to pressure the administration on a particular point?
-Then think about what communication tactics are mostly likely to reach students.
-Ask which reporters speak to the audiences you are trying to reach.
-A newspaper in the state’s capitol, a local radio or TV station, and a national higher education reporter each speak to different readers and viewers.
-Make sure you have identified key allies to enlist in your campaign--as well as opponents whose arguments you may need to counter.
+Think about what communication tactics are most likely to reach students.
+Do you want to launch a social media campaign using memes and compelling images that communicate the issues?
+If you are sending press releases, which reporters speak to the audiences you are trying to reach?
+A newspaper in the state’s capital, a local radio or TV station, and a national higher education reporter each speak to different readers and viewers.
+Make sure you have identified key allies to enlist in your campaign and always anticipate your opponent’s arguments so you can be prepared to counter.

-• Do you need national or local media attention?
-Often, you will get more bang for your buck and your time by concentrating on your campus, town, or state.
+Do you need national or local media attention?
+Often, you will get better results by concentrating on your campus, town, or state.
 No one cares more about faculty cuts or the conditions of online learning than the students who will be affected, their parents, and others in the community who have ties to your institution.
-No one is as interested in the distribution of funds within a state as state residents.
-This is especially true in today’s economic climate, where most institutions and states have financial concerns of their own.
-If, however, your situation is in some way remarkable—affecting a large number of employees or students, for example, or involving violations of academic good practice—you may wish to contact the national media.
+Residents of your state will be more interested in the distribution of taxpayer funds than non-residents.
+This is especially true in today’s economic climate where most institutions and states have financial concerns of their own.
+If your situation is in some way remarkable—affecting a large number of employees or students, for example, or involving violations of academic practice—you may wish to contact national media.
 Two main outlets for higher education news are the Chronicle of Higher Education and Inside Higher Ed.
-Additional higher education news outlets that are worth considering include Open Campus, Diverse: Issues in Higher Education, and the Hechinger Report.
-The AAUP can also offer advice to chapters about selecting media outlets or posting chapter stories on the Academe Blog.
+Additional higher education news outlets that are worth considering include Open Campus, Diverse: Issues in Higher Education, Higher Ed Dive, and the Hechinger Report.
+The AAUP can also offer advice to chapters about selecting media outlets or posting chapter stories on the Academe Blog and the AAUP’s social media accounts.

 Here are some additional resources to aid your crisis communications.